alexwlchan/alexwlchan.net/src/_drafts/dominant-colours.md

 </div>

 That's more helpful than any other tool I've seen, and it's the default behaviour in Clap.
-I didn't have to opt-in or do anything special; I didn't even know it was there until I mistyped an argument.
+I didn't have to opt-in or do anything special; I didn't realise it was there until I made a genuine typo.
 This focus on UX and error handling means I'm more likely to use Rust and Clap in my next project.

-## What's next
+## What's next?

 I'm replacing all my Python implementations of *k*-means for dominant colours with this tool.